vvvamii/SFML-Wykres-funkcji/README.md

 ## Known issues

-- The plot isn't smooth
+- The plot isn't smooth and appears off-center sometimes
 - 'Show points' function does not work properly in certain cases
 - You can't enter the function in main window - you must use console window